21goldy/21goldy/README.md

 - ♟️ 5 times state level chess player | 🥇 Kamal Yuva Khel Mahotsav 2022
 - 🏏 2 times state level girls cricket player as a Captain

-I like:
-- 🎤 Singing | I do it for fun 😁
-- 🩰 Dancing | Only to express 😂
-- 🛵 Driving

 Contact me:

 - 📫 Email: 21goldygour@gmail.com